 How to Potty Train a Puppy

-How long does it take to potty train a dog?To potty train your puppy, start by setting a consistent schedule.
+To potty train your puppy, start by setting a consistent schedule.
 Take them outside every two hours, especially after waking, playing, or eating.
 Puppies can hold their bladder one hour for every month of age, so watch for their cues.
 Choose a specific spot outside and always use the same verbal cue during elimination.
 Reward them immediately after they go outside to reinforce the behavior.
 Implement a regular feeding routine to predict potty times better and adjust their water intake before bedtime to help with overnight control.
 Following these steps consistently will build a strong foundation, and there’s more to uncover to ensure success.

 ESTABLISH A ROUTINE